msdalmajdi/TASK-REACT-Mobx-Forms-Pets/Solution.md

 });
 ```

-3. Create a `handleChange` method that modifies our state object and pass it to every field in their `onChange` proprety.
-Also add a `name` proprety to each field that matches the state object.
+3. Create a `handleChange` method that modifies our state object and pass it to every field in their `onChange` property.

 ```javascript
 const handleChange = (e) => {